jewelsofthought/neshama/site/posts/freedom/week_2/gevurah_malchut.md

 <div class="abstract">

-I release my insistence ON things be better than they are that I might instead realise the blessings hidden within the everyday events of my life.
+I release my insistence ON things being better than they are that I might instead realise the blessings hidden within the everyday events of my life.
 There are higher forms that express more fully the energies of holiness flowing from their Source which now manifest through me and around me,

 </div>